 Frequently Asked Questions

 The name "Gold Awards" is an umbrella term for MBAG's awards.
-The program encompasses several different classes of awards; Gold, Platinum, Diamond, Presidents, and Multi-Year Awards.
-All originating officers of member companies are welcome and encouraged to participate.
+The program encompasses several different tiers of recognition.
+All originators of member companies are welcome and encouraged to participate.
 Credits and production must be accrued in the current calendar year to be included in that year's class of winners.
 Refer to the FAQ below for more details.

 1. What are the minimum requirements to qualify?